 The Kurento Public Mailing List is the best place to ask if you have questions about configuration, infrastructure, or general usage of Kurento Media Server.

 What is the best Media Pipeline to use for <place your use case here>?

 How do I check that the ICE connectivity checks are working properly for WebRTC?

 Which audio/video codec combination should I use to ensure no transcoding needs to take place?

 You can file bug reports on our Issue Tracker, and they will be addressed as soon as possible.

-Support is a volunteer effort, and there is no guaranteed response time.
-If you need answers quickly, you can buy commercial support as explained below.
+Support is a volunteered effort, and there is no guaranteed response time.
+If you need answers quickly, you can get in contact with us to request Commercial Support.

 When reporting a bug, please include as much information as possible, this will help us solve the problem.
-Also, try to follow these guidelines as closely as possible, because making it easier for someone to work on the issue means that there are more probabilities that the issue gets fixed:
+Also, try to follow these guidelines as closely as possible, because they make it easier for people to work on the issue, and that means more chances that the issue gets fixed:

-- Be curious.
+Be curious.
 Has it been asked before?
 Is it really a bug?
 Everybody hates duplicated reports.
-Google is your friend!
+The Search tool is your friend!

-- Be precise.
+Be precise.
 Don’t wander around your situation and go straight to the point, unless the context around it is technically required to understand what is going on.
-Describe as precisely as possible what you are doing and what is happening but shouldn’t happen.
+Describe as precisely as possible what you are doing and what is happening but you think that shouldn’t happen.